Candy Alternatives for this Halloween

 Pour glue into a medium mixing bowl and add 1/2 C water.
 Add a few drops of food coloring until the desired color is reached and then stir to mix the glue solution until smooth.

 - Pour the borax mixture into the glue mixture and watch the solids start to form.
 Stir for a few moments and then use your hands to marry it together.
 The mixture will be very soft and wet.

-- If you choose, mix the sequins or whatever you chose, in the step three.
+- If you choose, mix the sequins or whatever you chose, in step three.

 - Keep kneading until it firms up and feels dry.
-Discard excess liquid in bowl.
+Discard the excess liquid in the bowl.
 The more you knead and play with the slime the firmer it will become.

 - Portion off your slime for your anticipated number of visitors and keep it sealed in airtight sandwich bags.

 In a time crunch and can’t make slime?
 Mini Play-Doh is a super fun alternative and can be found at craft stores anywhere!

 Fun mini toys can be found at Dollar Stores and pharmacies and last longer than candy in a child’s hand!
 Think slinkies and mini wind-up toys.

 These are very cheap to buy in large quantities and available for every holiday at most party goods stores.

 Bubbles are always a fun activity that can be found at party stores, dollar stores, and plenty of other places.

 Glow sticks are fun, cheap, useful and add to the spooky mood of Halloween.
 These luminescent treats are great because they much needed light when navigating the neighborhood at night!